kuniyoshi/Tima/README.md

 # TODO

-These TODOs are optional suggestions rather ran strict requirements.

 ## Normal TODO

+Just a TODO.

 - Think about a view state when next day

 ## Difficult TODO

+These TODOs are optional suggestions rather ran strict requirements.

 - Add some indicator to show wheter the app is currently in a timebox
 - Implement work completion
 - Fix memory leaks caused by ContentView's Picker

 ## Lower Priority TODO

+These TODOs are optional suggestions rather ran strict requirements.

 - Change from alert to sheet
 - Add a work list view, it can edit each works